 Use of estimates: The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
 These estimates include the valuation of accounts receivable, available-for-sale investments, inventory, intangible assets, contingent consideration, stock-based compensation and income taxes.
-Actual results could differ from these estimates.
+Actual results could differ from these estimates

 Principles of consolidation: The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated.
-As Changzhou Eminence Biotechnology Co., Ltd. ("Eminence") met the criteria for consolidation, the transaction was accounted for in accordance with ASC 805, Business Combinations.
+As Eminence met the criteria for consolidation, the transaction was accounted for in accordance with ASC 805, Business Combinations.
 In applying ASC 805 to the transaction, the Company has elected to include Eminence in our consolidated financial statements on a one month lag.
+As noted below, Eminence was sold during the first fiscal quarter of 2023.